What’s your purpose when creating a product?

 What is product adoption?

-Especially, SaaS start-ups are highly familiar with the term of product adoption.
-Because they continue to struggle with low retention rates, users not coming back after signing up and always looking for a solution to keep their users for a long time to increase customer lifetime value.
+Especially, What is SaaS?
+SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
+The model… start-ups are highly familiar with the term of product adoption.
+Because they continue to struggle with low What is retention?
+Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
+It is a key… rates, users not coming back after signing up and always looking for a solution to keep their users for a long time to increase customer lifetime value.

-You know, it’s the fundamental of a SaaS business model.
-You have to sell your SaaS product every month to your customers.
-The product adoption process provides a more advanced customer success by increasing the average lifetime value and the conversion rate of the trial to the subscribed user and free to paying users.
+Any effort made to improve product adoption can increase the average lifetime value and the conversion rate of the trial to the subscribed user and free to paying users.

 Amazing, like a swiss knife for product teams, isn’t it?